 Like many other companies in our compensation peer group, we include both restricted stock unit grants and stock option grants in our executive compensation program to attract and retain highly qualified executives.
+In addition, a substantial proportion of the annual equity award to our CEO for 2023 and 2024 was in the form of performance-based grants.
 In this regard, while both stock options and restricted stock units enable our named executive officers to benefit, like stockholders, from any increases in the value of our common stock, stock options deliver future value only if the value of our common stock increases above the exercise price.
 In contrast, restricted stock units deliver fully paid shares of our stock upon vesting, so, during periods of stock market volatility, restricted stock units help retain employees.
 In addition, full value awards, such as restricted stock units, are less dilutive to existing stockholders since fewer shares are needed to achieve an equivalent value relative to stock options.

 The exercise price of our stock options is equal to the fair market value (the closing market price on the Nasdaq Global Select Market) of our common stock on the date of grant.
 Our stock options have a ten-year term and generally vest over a four-year period on a monthly basis (i.e., 1/48th each month) until such award is fully vested, except that our stock options for new hires vest over a four-year period, with 25% vesting on the first anniversary of the grant and the balance vesting in equal monthly installments over the next three years until such award is fully vested, subject in each case to vesting acceleration as described under the heading "- Potential Payments Upon Termination or Change of Control" below.
-The restricted stock units which were grant date, subject to vesting acceleration as described under the heading "- Potential Payments Upon Termination or Change of Control" below.
-The restricted stock under the grant date, subject to vesting acceleration as described under the heading "- Potential Payments Upon Termination or Change of Control" below.
-The restricted stock under the grant date, subject to vesting acceleration as described under the heading "- Potential Payments Upon Termination or Change of Control" below.
+The restricted stock units which were granted to our named executive officers in 2023 vest in three equal annual installments from the grant date, subject to vesting acceleration as described under the heading "- Potential Payments

+Upon Termination or Change of Control" below.
 The other terms of the equity awards are governed by our 2019 Stock Option and Equity Incentive Plan, as amended.